DundeeUniLifeSci/BS32011/python/python_files.md

 ###Using open to read a file

+First navigate to the *BS32011/python* directory with the *cd* command.

 In Python, as in the physical world, we have to open a file before we can read what's inside it.
 The Python function that carries out the job of opening a file is very sensibly called __open__.
 It takes one argument – a string which contains the name of the file – and returns a *file object:*